denniztr/movies-database-react-js/README.md

     Comments and ratings for movies or TV series.
     Sorting the retrieved data by the release year.

-Feel free to explore the app and stay tuned for updates!
+Feel free to explore the app